kodcast/velorution_connector/README.md

 ### 📌 Description

-**PasseMonTruc Connector** is a plugin for Nicotine+ that allows you to automatically search and download audio files based on predefined criteria.
-It use [Passe Mon Truc](https://passemontruc.kodcast.com) service to simplify track retrieval.
+**velorution_connector** is a plugin for Nicotine+ that allows you to automatically search and download audio files based on predefined criteria.
+It use [velorutioweb](https://framagit.org/velorutionsaintnazaire/velorutioweb) service to simplify track retrieval.

 ### 🚀 Features